Associate Dean of Students and Director of El Centro Chicano y Latino

 Assistant Director of El Centro Chicano y Latino

-Jacob is in the process of completing his M.A. in Organizational Leadership in HIgher Education from the University of San Francisco.
-He is interested in the work of Cultural Centers and Undocumented/Dream Resource Centers at Higher Education Inistutitons and their roles in shaping a more diverse and equitable campus culture.
+Jacob recently completed his M.A. in Organizational Leadership in Higher Education from the University of San Francisco.
+His work is centered on Cultural Centers and Undocumented/Dream Resource Centers within Higher Education Institutions and their roles in shaping a more diverse and equitable campus culture.